toeysjiji/basic_sql/README.md

 `notion` - https://toeysjiji.notion.site/SQL-101-7da800ccb9284ea895edf4b4043120cd?pvs=4 - for better-looking

-Data example and ER diagram also in my notion link
+The data example and ER diagram are also available in my Notion link.

 ## About basic SQL
 It contains many topic in basic SQL you should know